 Each Mola Sasa piece evokes a sense of discovery and provides traces of a journey to the world of Colombian ancient tribes, their land, their culture.
 This exotic aura was the starting point of the brand and follows with every new collection or collaboration.

-For generations the indigenous Kuna communities of Colombia and Panamá have passed down a traditional appliqué technique of hand sewing cut-out layers of fabric to form an intricate piece of art.
-Each fabric is the particular design of the artisan woman who carefully works on it.
+For generations the indigenous Kuna communities of Colombia and Panamá have passed down an ancient appliqué technique of hand sewing cut-out layers of fabric to form an intricate piece of art.
+Each fabric is the specific design of the artisan woman who carefully works on it.
 The Kuna culture, beliefs and traditions can be found woven into each composition.
 Some depict stories, animals or daily scenes while others offer a more abstract design.

 Made in Colombia

 At Mola Sasa we honor and empower local artisans through ACTION.
 We have created sustainable employment for more than 80 families and continue to expand our mission and ensure a lasting social change for their communities.